Tech Brief Video Series – Enterprise Networking

 Packet loss results from a packet being sent and somehow lost before it reaches its intended destination.
 This can happen because of several reasons.
 Sometimes, a router, switch, or firewall has more traffic coming at it than it can handle and becomes overloaded.

-This is known as congestion, and one way to deal with such congestion is to drop packets so you can focus capacity on the rest of the traffic.
-Here is a quick tip before we get into the details – Keep an eye on buffers!
+This is known as congestion, and one way to deal with it is to drop packets so you can focus capacity on the rest of the traffic.
+Here is a quick tip before we get into the details: Keep an eye on buffers!

 So, to start testing packet loss, one factor that can be monitored is buffer sizes in the network devices that interconnect source and destination points.
 Poor buffers cause bandwidth to be unfairly allocated among different types of flows.
 If some flows do not receive adequate bandwidth, they will exhibit long tails and completion times, degrading performance and resulting in packet drops in the network.